-Our Campus Improvement Program is transforming our infrastructure to allow us to deliver excellence in teaching and research far into the future, while maintaining our heritage and history.
+Our Campus Improvement Program is transforming our infrastructure for generations of students and staff, while maintaining our heritage and history.

 Our campuses are evolving to meet the changing needs of 21st century students, researchers and teaching staff and provide cultural, recreational, sporting and retail spaces to the wider community.

 Restoration and repair of the existing roof terrace, including terrace fixtures (deck, balustrade, ramp and furniture) and associated services, at the northern end of the F03 Fisher Library Building, Camperdown campus.

 A key focus of the University’s next era of strategic growth is Western Sydney.